Zytronium/atlas-higher_level_programming/custom_commands_4_sandbox/README.md

 # Custom Commands

 ---
-This directory cotains executable files  that I made to help in the terminal.
+This directory contains executable files  that I made to help in the terminal.
 I copied them here so that I can use them in the sandbox.
 To use these commands, copy or move them to `/bin`.
 Then, you can use them the same way as any other Linux command.